Symmetry breaking in chaotic many-body quantum systems at finite temperature

 The same analysis can be repeated for a charge $Q_\varphi$ obtained rotating $Q_{\theta^*}$ by an angle $\varphi$ around the direction orthogonal to it in the $x-z$ plane (see the inset of Fig.~\ref{fig:asymvsthetaphi} right).
-In that plot, the symbols represent the corresponding average asymmetry of a set of mid-spectrum eigenstates of~\eqref{model}.
 There is a minimum at $\varphi=0$, which corresponds to $Q_{\theta^*}$, and a maximum at the orthogonal direction.
 The maximum is again well-captured by Eq.~\eqref{eq:EDS} taking $M=L/2$ and $\ell_A=L$.
-From both plots in Fig.~\ref{fig:asymvsthetaphi}, we conclude that the effective conserved charge in the model~\eqref{model} corresponding to the $U(1)$-symmetry of the random states is $Q_{\theta^*}=gQ_x+hQ_z$; these are the on-site terms of the Hamiltonian~\eqref{model}.
-Of course, the value of the minimum is not comparable to zero for all the values of $L$ analyzed.
+From both plots in Fig.~\ref{fig:asymvsthetaphi}, we conclude that the approximate conserved charge in the model~\eqref{model} corresponding to the $U(1)$-symmetry of the random states is $Q_{\theta^*}=gQ_x+hQ_z$; these are the on-site terms of the Hamiltonian~\eqref{model}.
+Of course, the value of the minimum is not comparable to zero for any value of $L$ analyzed.
 This is not surprising, as we know that $H$ does not have exact symmetries.
 However, the existence of a well-defined single minimum supports the description of the infinite-temperature eigenstates of~\eqref{model} in terms of $U(1)$-symmetric random states in the sector $M=L/2$.
 Moreover, the asymmetry of these states with respect to an orthogonal charge is well captured by the $U(1)$-ensemble.
 According to the correspondence~\eqref{eq:correspondence}, Eq.~\eqref{eq:EDS} should also describe finite-temperature eigenstates ($\varepsilon\neq 0$) when taking $M<L/2$, as shown in Fig.~\ref{fig:asymfullspectrum}.
 We observe that, although the agreement is generally good, the numerical data are slightly not even in $\varepsilon$ contrary to our theoretical prediction.
 It would be interesting to characterize and understand this small subleading correction.